Zeolla.org Home Page

 My Life Today

 I dated someone for a couple of years during the mid-90s, but when my health took a turn for the worse, it was not possible to continue the relationship.
-Other than that relationship, I have not dated much at all over the last couple of decades.
+Since then I have not dated at all, as my health makes it impossible to do so.
 And needless to say, I never got married.
 I have also had few real life friends.

 My health is such now that I basically live an isolated life.
-I rarely leave my home, and have no social life to speak of.
+This is mainly due to suffering from multiple chemical sensitivities (MCS).
+I rarely leave my home and have no social life to speak of.
 But my parents have always been there for me, and I see some of my other family members on special occasions.
-I never had children, but I have a niece and two nephews and three great-nephews.
-But I've never been able to be much a part of their lives as I would have liked to have been.
+I never had children, but I have a niece and two nephews and through them six great-nephews and two great-nieces.
+I've never been able to be much a part of their lives as I would have liked to have been, but I was able to attend my family's get-together for Christmas 2016.
+Below is a picture of the eight kids from that day.

-I always seemed to do rather well at powerlifting contests.
-I can only assume adrenaline, along with a lot of caffeine, got me through the grueling day that is a powerlifting contest.
-But I'd always crash severely afterwards, so that is why I only entered one or two contests a year, and I only entered contests that were close to my home as a lengthy travel would have made things too difficult.
-But my final contest was in June 2009.
-After that, age, injuries, and health problems forced me to retire from competition.
+I have never had a major problem with my MCS at powerlifting contests.
+I can only assume adrenaline gets me through the grueling day that is a powerlifting contest.
+But I always crash severely afterwards, so I only enter one or two contests a year, and I only enter contests that are within a 3-4 hour driving distance from my home, as a lengthy travel would have made things too difficult.
+But my final contest in the '00s was in June 2009.
+After that, injuries and health problems forced me to stop competing.

-My financial situation also remains terrible, as it has been all of my life.
+My financial situation also remains poor, as it has been all of my life.

 Spiritual Struggles and Trust in God

 I can see “God’s fingerprints” throughout my life.
 Things have not gone the way I would have wanted them, to say the least.
-I am fed up with my health and financial problems, and loneliness can really get to me at times.
-I struggle spiritually at times as a result, but God has clearly been working in my life.
+I struggle with my health and financial problems, and loneliness can get to me at times.
+But God has clearly been working in my life.
 In that I can take comfort.
 And most of the time, I do feel His presence, and that gives me peace that has no natural explanation.

-So now is you ask me who I am, as with other Christians, I can say I am a sinner saved by grace.
+Given all of this, now if you ask me who I am, as with other Christians, I can say I am a sinner saved by grace.
 Moreover, I am someone who is very thankful that despite all of the problems I have faced in my life, God continues to enable me to perform ministry in His service.
-In fact, I would say that all things considered, between my ministry, writing, and powerlifting, by God's grace, I have accomplished a lot in my life.
+In fact, I would say that all things considered, between my ministry, writing, translating, and powerlifting, by God's grace, I have accomplished a lot in my life.
+That is the reason for my book The LORD Has It Under Control.

-I still listen to secular music some, mostly "Classic Rock" for the nostalgia and while I am working out.
-With working out alone, it can be hard sometimes to get psyched up for a workout, and heavy metal helps greatly in that regard.
-So I listen to both secular and Christian rock while working out.
-You can hear the music I work out to in the background of the Weightlifting Exercises Videos posted on my fitness site.
+In the 00s, I was listening to some secular music, mostly "Classic Rock" for the nostalgia and when I am working out for competition.
+With working out alone, it can be hard sometimes to get psyched up for a workout, and heavy metal helps greatly in that regard, so I would listen to both secular and Christian rock.
+You can hear the music I worked out to when I was competing in the 00s in the background of the Weightlifting Exercises Videos posted on my fitness site.
+But now I only listen to Christian rock while working out, as I feel like I am abandoning God by listening to secular rock while doing something He has graciously enabled me to do again.
+You can hear that in my Workout Videos, recorded this decade.

-I have written numerous Christian and fitness books and ebooks, including a translation of the New Testament.
+I have written numerous Christian and fitness books and eBooks, including a translation of the Bible.

 My books are (by category):